 What is an Aptamer?

 The term “Aptamer” was coined by Andy Ellington.
 It stems from the Latin terms “aptus,” meaning to fit, and “meros,” meaning part.
-Aptamers are single-stranded DNA or RNA (ssDNA or ssRNA) molecules.
+Aptamers are short, single-stranded DNA or RNA (ssDNA or ssRNA) molecules that can selectively bind to a specific target, including proteins, peptides, carbohydrates, small molecules, toxins, and even live cells.
 Aptamers assume a variety of shapes due to their tendency to form helices and single-stranded loops.
-Hence, they are extremely versatile and bind targets with high selectivity and specificity.
-Common targets include proteins, peptides, carbohydrates, small molecules and many other compounds.
+They are extremely versatile and bind targets with high selectivity and specificity.
 Rather than primary sequence, aptamer binding is determined by its tertiary structure.
 Target recognition and binding involve three dimensional, shape-dependent interactions as well as hydrophobic interactions, base-stacking, and intercalation.
 Aptamers bind because they “fit” their targets.

 SELEX Aptamer Selection

 Aptamers with affinity for a desired target are selected from a large oligonucleotide library through a process called SELEX, which stands for Sequential Evolution of Ligands by Exponential Enrichment.
 Through an iterative process, non-binding aptamers are discarded and aptamers binding to the proposed target are expanded.
 Initial positive selection rounds are sometimes followed by negative selection.
 This improves the selectivity of the resulting aptamer candidates.
+Multiple rounds of SELEX are performed with increasing stringency to enhance enrichment of the oligonucleotide pool.
 Base Pair maintains several proprietary oligonucleotide libraries for use in aptamer selection.
 Base Pair has also patented a multiplex format of SELEX.
 Learn more about multiplex SELEX.